USS Callister: Marketing

 In May 2017, a Reddit post unofficially announced the names and directors of the six episodes in series 4 of Black Mirror.
 The first trailer for the series was released by Netflix on 25 August 2017, and contained the six episode titles.
 In September 2017, two photos from the fourth season were released, including one from "USS Callister".

 Beginning on 24 November 2017, Netflix published a series of posters and trailers for the fourth series of the show, referred to as the "13 Days of Black Mirror".
 The art for "USS Callister" was released on 4 December, and the trailer on 5 December.
 The following day, Netflix published a trailer featuring an amalgamation of scenes from the fourth series, which announced that the series would be released on 29 December.
 Prior to the series' release, "USS Callister" was described as the "most anticipated new episode" by one source; it was compared by Charlie Brooker to "San Junipero", the most successful episode of the previous series.
-"USS Callister" was considered to be one of the few Black Mirror episodes that could have a sequel, given the final scene; both Brooker and Jones agreed that if they ever opted to a sequel, it would likely be based on this episode as "they end up in a universe of infinite possibilities, and there's a lot of question marks we've left hanging".